Zhob River: Etymology

 In the Pashto language, Zhob means "oozing water".
-Linguistically the name is Irano-Aryan in origin and compares etymologically to those of the Little Zab and Great Zab rivers in the Tigris Basin.
+Linguistically, the name is Irano-Aryan in origin and compares etymologically to those of the Little Zab and Great Zab rivers in the Tigris Basin.

 Course

 The Zhob River originates in the Kan Mehtarzai range (Tsari Mehtarzai Pass) near Muslim Bagh.
 It passes about 4 km west of the city of Zhob.
-As a tributary of the Gomal River, which it joins near Khajuri Kach, it forms a part of the Indus River Basin.
+As a tributary of the Gomal River, which it joins near Khajuri Kach, the Zhob forms a part of the Indus River Basin.

 Agriculture

 The Zhob River is used to irrigate the land in northern Balochistan along with the Gomal River, making the fertile soil available for agriculture.
 Although in the 1960s and 1970s degradation of the channel of the Zhob decreased the irrigable acreage.

 Archaeology

 Along the Zhob River there are located the ancient sites of Rana Ghundai, Periano Ghundai, Rehman Dheri, along with the nearby site of Gumla, which go before 3000 BC.